estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ## Debugging
 We can debug the binary using [Radere2](https://rada.re/n/), and see what happens in memory when we reproduce the *segmentation fault* error.

-We beging the debugging process with the following command - make sure Radare2 is intalled -:
+We begin the debugging process with the following command - make sure Radare2 is intalled -:
 ```shell
 r2 -d ./jump_function.sh
 ```